Important Fibonacci Levels in Forex

-- The 161.8% level.
-This is the defining level that gives the extension in an impulsive wave, but it has applications in corrective waves as well.
-Just to give an example, if the b-wave in a flat retraces more than 161.8% of the a-wave, then the c-wave is not possible to break the end of the a-wave.
+- The 161.8% level – This is the defining level that gives the extension in an impulsive wave, but it has applications in corrective waves as well.
+Just to give an example, if the b-wave in a flat retraces more than 161.8% of the a-wave, then it is not possible for the c-wave to break the end of the a-wave.

-The above retracement and expansion levels are the ones the Elliott Waves trader needs to be familiar with.
-Correct counting greatly depends on these levels.
+The above retracement and expansion levels are the ones the Elliott Waves trader needs to be familiar with, as correct counting depends heavily on these levels.

 Other educational materials